 Whether a coach, parent, or student-athlete, as a person, when disciplined, able to manage emotions, and willing to face adversity, you produce better results in all areas of your life.

-Although many coaches are challenged with implementing new student-athlete personal development strategies due to time limits, thankfully, your student-athlete will still benefit from flexible development resources.
-Maybe it's a 5-minute on-the-go learning experience with the Athlete Training Ground app or a self-reflection journal, which is proven to develop a positive routine, better process emotions, increase self-confidence right in the palm of their hands.
+Due to time limits, many coaches are challenged with implementing new student-athlete personal development strategies.
+However, your student-athlete will still benefit from flexible development resources.
+Maybe it's a 5-minute on-the-go learning experience that develops a positive routine, helps better processes emotions, and increases self-confidence right in the palm of their hands.

 The goal is to mold students to be great athletes and scholars while training and equipping them with life skills and the knowledge of how to apply them.